 - The sterilization procedure for men is called a vasectomy.
 In a vasectomy, each vas deferens is tied, cut, clipped, or sealed to prevent the release of sperm.
 A vasectomy is not effective right away.
 It takes about 1–3 months for the semen to become totally free of sperm.
 After a vasectomy, a man’s sexual function does not change.
 He can have an erection and ejaculate normally.

 Hysteroscopy is used to diagnose or treat problems of the uterus.
 A hysteroscope is a thin, lighted telescope-like device.
 It is inserted through your vagina into your uterus.
 The hysteroscope transmits the image of your uterus onto a screen.
 Other instruments are used along with the hysteroscope for treatment.
+Click for more information on hysteroscopy.

 Source: The American College of Obstetricians and Gynecologists